Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 Council elections are handled by the same [Phragmén election](learn-phragmen.md) process that selects validators from the available pool based on nominations.
 However, token holders' votes for councillors are isolated from any of the nominations they may have on validators.
-Council terms last for one day on AXIALunar and one week on AXIACoin.
+Council terms last for one day on AXIALunar and one week on AXIA.

 At the end of each term, [Phragmén election algorithm](learn-phragmen.md) runs and the result will choose the new councillors based on the vote configurations of all voters.
-The election also chooses a set number of runners up (currently 19 on AXIALunar and 20 on AXIACoin) that will remain in the queue with their votes intact.
+The election also chooses a set number of runners up (currently 19 on AXIALunar and 20 on AXIA) that will remain in the queue with their votes intact.

 As opposed to a "first-past-the-post" electoral system, where voters can only vote for a single